 For the moment, these masks require 4 different designs.

 An appropriate spare policy will be established.
 One spare per design seems appropriate.
-This might be reviewed in light of the fact that have limited risk of failure.
+This might be reviewed in light of the fact that these fully passive elements have limited risk of failure.

 preliminary CONFIGURATION and installation constraints